Darkhax/CurseForgeGradle/README.md

     // return a UploadArtifact object that can be used to further configure the
     // file.
     def mainFile = upload(projectId, jar)
-    mainFile.setChangelog('The changelog string for this file.')
+    mainFile.changelog = 'The changelog string for this file.'
 }
 ```